Homeopathy—What’s Going on?

 Photo Source: Flickr

-In the past week, the Food and Drug Administration (FDA) has announced that it’s planning to further crack down on alternative homeopathic remedies.
+The Food and Drug Administration (FDA) has announced that it’s planning to further crack down on alternative homeopathic remedies.
 Homeopathic remedies are commonplace at your local pharmacy, often claiming to be “all-natural” cures to common ailments such as colds.
 There are even websites devoted to how you can make your own homeopathic remedies for conditions such as chicken pox, ear infections, and kennel cough for your dog.
 However, what even is homeopathy?
 Does it work, and why is it that the FDA is choosing now to crack down on it?

 Homeopathy is a medical technique that was invented in Germany in the 1700s (NIH).
 The basic idea of homeopathy is that the body can heal itself and that it does not need too much medical intervention for the body to be well again (WebMD).
 However, the medicine used to help the person goes off of two different principles.
 The first principle is that, “like cures like” (NIH).
 To cure the symptoms of a disease in a sick person, one must use a natural substance that causes the same symptoms in a healthy person.
 The second principle is the law of minimum dose.
 This is the idea that the smaller the dose, the higher the strength of the dose.
 Homeopaths tend to use natural ingredients to cure people.
 These natural ingredients can be as harmless as red onion or plantains or as deadly as arsenic or nightshade (NIH and NCH).
 The natural product is diluted and then given to the sick person.
 According to a survey in 2012, 5 million adults and 1 million kids used this kind of medicine within that past year, and homeopathy has grown into a 3 billion dollar industry (NIH and CBS).